 The retiree who built a $2 million traditional 401(k) by age 67 did everything right.
 Maxed contributions for decades.
-Captured the match.
+Captured the employer match.
 Stayed invested through every selloff.
 Now, at 67 with $25,000 in Social Security already claimed and no Roth assets, the plan looks obvious: let the 401(k) keep compounding until required minimum distributions kick in at 73.
-That decision quietly hands the IRS a six-figure bill the reader never agreed to.
+That decision quietly hands the IRS a six-figure bill the retiree never agreed to.

 What $2 Million Becomes by Age 73